Agentic OS.

 Sub-agent design

-When to spawn a sub-agent vs, inline the work vs, defer to a queue.
-The architectural question most teams get wrong.
-Token cost, latency, isolation, and reliability trade-offs made explicit instead of decided by vibe.
+When to spawn a sub-agent, when to do the work inline, and when to defer to a queue.
+Cost, speed, isolation and reliability trade-offs made explicit instead of guessed.

 • Per-workflow recommendations on where sub-agents help and where they slow you down

-• Patterns for keeping each agent's context isolated so they don't step on each other
+• Patterns for keeping each agent's context separate so they don't step on each other

-• Decision tree for synchronous vs, asynchronous fan-out, with cost math
+• A decision tree for parallel versus sequential work, with the cost math

-• The "do not fan out" rules, when serial is actually faster and cheaper
+• The "do not split this up" rules, for when serial is faster and cheaper

 04